emorcos/Electron-movment-simulator/README.md

 ## Overview

 This project is a simple electron movement simulator built using C++ and the SFML graphics library.
 It aims to visually represent the movement of electrons within a basic circuit environment.
-While currently simplified, the project provides a foundation for exploring and simulating fundamental concepts in electromagnetism.

 ## Features

 *   **Visual Simulation:** Displays moving electrons within a simulated space.